 Arizona National Parks Hold Expansive Beauty and Historical Value

 Since their founding by President Woodrow Wilson in 1916 the National Park Service has protected monuments and historical lands for over a century.
-Yellowstone was the first to start the massive movement to preserve our natural wonders, but since then 57 other parks have joined the ranks.
-Arizona national parks and monuments are some of the most stunning and expansive the US has to offer so we’re listing our 10 favorites!
+Yellowstone was the first to start the massive movement to preserve our natural wonders.
+Since then 57 other parks have joined the ranks.
+Arizona national parks and monuments are some of the most stunning and expansive the US has to offer, so we’re listing our 10 favorites!

 Grand Canyon National Park

 The Grand Canyon is practically synonymous with Arizona drawing in some 6 million+ visitors every year.
 To put that into perspective Arizona’s population is just over 7 million.
 The canyon spans 277 miles of desert, contains 9 different Native American tribes, and is truly a sight to behold.
 The best view obviously comes from helicopter or airplane tours.
 However, if you’re looking for a more intimate experience take a mule ride down the cliff side.
 There is no arguing that the Grand Canyon is one of the greatest Arizona national parks!

 Nothing is quite as symbolic to Arizona as the image of a towering Saguaro cactus.
 These majestic giants are found only in a very small portion of the southwest in Arizona, Sonora, Mexico, and tiny bits of southern California.
 If you’ve never seen a 60 foot tall cactus cast against the copper backdrop of a desert sunset, then plan your trip now!
 It’s also perfect for camping, hiking, and even offers a camp for kids 6-11 years old.
 This is one of the best Arizona national parks for families.